MagixIsAvailable/nlp_toxic_language/Readme.md

 ### 4\.
 Run Live Inference

-To start the real-time safety filter (ensure you have a microphone connected):
+To start the real-time safety filter (ensure you have a microphone connected if not sure of mic device port run check_mic.py):

 ```bash
 python live_inference.py